Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 9

 In this session, I got to start learning and dealing with SQL databases.
 After some practice on W3, I am enjoying the use of SQL.
 SQL commands are instructions used to communicate with a database to perform tasks, functions, and queries with data.
 For the assignment, I decided to go with SQLite as it makes more sense on a smaller project like this.
 SQLite is an open-source, zero-configuration, self-contained, stand-alone, transaction relational database engine designed to be embedded into an application.
 I am enjoying this assignment so far, but am struggling with the "Cannot POST /" error.
 Once I can figure that out, I'm sure this assignment will be easier to get through.

+## Assignment 10

+In this session, I started to learn about MongoDB and Redis.
+MongoDB is a document database that stores data in JSON-like documents.
+It supports arrays and nested objects as values.
+Redis also can be used to store JSON data.
+It has a few drawbacks, but it is another option for Redis to store data.
+After testing them both out, I am leaning towards MongoDB.
+I am still trying to figure it all out, but so far I have gotten some data to display on my local host page.
+There is still more I have to do, but I am looking forward to the challenge.